If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-Despite the numerous studies on honey bee behavior, there are still certain things that are are a mystery to us as humans.
+Despite the numerous studies on honeybee behavior, there are still certain things that are a mystery to us as humans.
 One such mystery is festooning bees.
 But what exactly is festooning?
-Well it is a behavior of bees where they form a lace work, one layer thick, and are joined leg by leg between the frames of the comb.
-In this article we’ll dive in and dissect this mystery just a bit.
+Well, it is a behavior of bees where they form a lacework, one layer thick, and are joined leg by leg between the frames of the comb.
+In this article, we’ll dive in and dissect this mystery just a bit.

 Scientists however have a different opinion.
-I think that in science nothing is true unless it has been proven through experimenting.
-For instance, a bee biologist by the name Jurgen Tautz from the University of Wurzburg said that, ‘the function of the living chain where new combs are being built is unknown.’
+I think that in science nothing is true unless it has been proven through experiments.
+For instance, a bee biologist by the name Jurgen Tautz from the University of Wurzburg said that ‘the function of the living chain where new combs are being built is unknown.’

-Furthermore, in a study it was found that bees produce nearly equal amount of wax in a festooning position and as well as inside the combs.
-Precisely, the worker bees have to be in the same age group for the experiment to be little bit more accurate.
-It should also be noted that during winter season, the bees don’t form festoons due to the weather and inactivity.
-During winter, they tend to keep bundle together in order to generate heat.
+Furthermore, in a study, it was found that bees produce nearly equal amounts of wax in a festooning position and as well as inside the combs.
+Precisely, the worker bees have to be in the same age group for the experiment to be a little bit more accurate.
+It should also be noted that during the winter season, the bees don’t form festoons due to the weather and inactivity.
+During winter, they tend to keep bundled together in order to generate heat.

 Although it is not well known why the honey bees festoon, there is some agreement that can be generalized as to the core reasons.
 We’ll discuss these below.

-Honey bees have that tendency to always try to find an extra space to build some more combs.
-This is always very disadvantageous to beekeepers however.
-Spacing between objects need to be of just the right size in order to prevent bees from building combs across the frames or in any of the wrong places.
-The ideal bee space is 3/8-inch (approximately 1 cm).
+Honey bees have that tendency to always try to find extra space to build some more combs.
+This is always very disadvantageous to beekeepers, however.
+Spacing between objects needs to be of just the right size in order to prevent bees from building combs across the frames or in any of the wrong places.
+The ideal bee space is 3/8 inches (approximately 1 cm).
 Anything other than that can reflect negatively in bees building combs where you don’t want them to.

 Make Work Easier

-Another thought is that honey bees build in festoons in order to make work easier.
+Another thought is that honey bees build festoons in order to make work easier.
 They do so to create a scaffold in an open space to help with the construction of comb.
-Honey bees believe that when things are done collectively, the result is always very positive and desirable.
+Honeybees believe that when things are done collectively, the result is always very positive and desirable.

 The honey bees apply their ability to hang onto one another for some purposes.
 During the time that the bees swarm, they bundle together in their numbers and use the hook on their legs to hang onto each other.
 Before they fly on top of a tree limb, they festoon bee to bee.